The-Scripters-Guild/ForgeWiki/forge/spawning/spawn-influence/player-based-spawn-influence.md

 ## Player death

-When a player dies, a `-9.00` weight is applied to that specific location.
+When a player dies, a `-9.00` weight is applied to that specific location based on reverse-engineering.
 This influence remains for 10 seconds before fading out.
+The radius of the effected area hasn't been determined.

 ## Player line-of-sight

-### Line-of-Sight Behavior
 Player line-of-sight relative to spawn points can determine whether a spawn point is usable at all.
 The effect of the line-of-sight cone functions as a hard switch, enabling or disabling spawns entirely rather than applying an incremental weight value.

 ***